pomerium/pomerium/docs/docs/production-deployment.md

 It's important to note that any production deployment with more than one instance of Pomerium (in any combination of modes) should be configured to use Redis as the [`databroker_storage_type`](/reference/readme.md#data-broker-storage-type).
 See [Data Storage - Backends](/docs/topics/data-storage.md#backends) for more details.

-### All in One
+### All-in-One

-In smaller deployments or while testing, it may be desirable to run in "all-in-one" mode.
+It may be desirable to run in "all-in-one" mode in smaller deployments or while testing.
 This reduces the resource footprint and simplifies DNS configuration.
-All URLs point at the same pomerium service instance.
+All URLs point at the same Pomerium service instance.

 ### Discrete Services